 Not Every Injection Molder is an Overmolder

-Overmolding engineers must have expertise in material chemistry and know how different types of TPE and substrates interact under varying pressure and temperature conditions — deep knowledge that continuously expands as suppliers develop new blends with expanded characteristics such as chemical resistance, UV resistance, hardness, scratch resistance, clarity, heat resistance and UL standards.
-Kaysun Corporation, for example, has a vast material science database accumulated over hundreds of projects, and our engineers stay on top of the latest developments in new materials to remain responsive to any project development request.
+- Material selection and chemistry, and how different types of TPE and substrates interact under varying pressure and temperature conditions — deep knowledge that continuously expands as suppliers develop new blends with expanded characteristics such as chemical resistance, UV resistance, hardness, scratch resistance, clarity, heat resistance and UL standards.
+Kaysun Corporation, for example, has a vast material science database accumulated over hundreds of projects, and our engineers stay on top of the latest developments in new materials to remain responsive to any product development request.

 - TPE melt temperatures, friction coefficient, and bondability, as these properties directly impact the tactile quality of overmolded products — the "touch" or "feel" that is often identified as the greatest benefit of overmolding.